Thomas Ogden

-Thomas Ogden is a psychoanalyst and writer, of both psychoanalytic and fiction books, who lives and works in San Francisco, California.
+Thomas Ogden (born December 4, 1946) is an American psychoanalyst and writer, of both psychoanalytic and fiction books, who lives and works in San Francisco, California.

+Biography

 Ogden received a BA from Amherst College, MA, and an MD from Yale, where he also completed a psychiatric residency.
 He served for a year as an Associate Psychiatrist at the Tavistock Clinic in London, and did his psychoanalytic training at the San Francisco Psychoanalytic Institute, where he has remained on the faculty.
 For more than 25 years he has served as Director of the Center for the Advanced Study of the Psychoses.
-He has also been a member of the North American Editorial Board for the International Journal of Psychoanalysis, and Psychoanalytic Dialogues.
+He has also been a member of the North American Editorial Board for the International Journal of Psychoanalysis, the Psychoanalytic Quarterly, and Psychoanalytic Dialogues.

 Ogden is a supervising and personal analyst at the Psychoanalytic Institute of Northern California.

-Psychoanalytic approach
+Work

+Ogden does not consider himself an advocate or an opponent of any particular school of psychoanalysis.
+Neither does he think of himself as a "lone voice", "because that suggests that I think of myself as a renegade.
+I would much prefer to describe myself as an independent thinker."
+Central influences include the British school (Bion, Klein, Winnicott) and literary figures, such as Borges, Kafka, Frost, and Coetzee.

+Thomas Ogden's psychoanalytic contributions include: